ward/run/_drafts/2019-05-19-20km-door-brussel.md

 Cinquantenaire.
 It was lightly raining and would do so till the start.
 Once there (around 9:15) I passed by the tent of Brussels studentsport.
 I had signed up through university and still had to pick up my bib there.
-Nice extras: I could easily drop my bag there and afterwards there would be more fruit, sportdrink, water, ...
+Nice extras: I could easily drop my bag off and afterwards they would provide fruit, sportdrink, water, ...
 By 9:30 I went for a little jog around the park to arrive at my wave.
-Had a peak at the lines for the toilet, but decided I did not feel like waiting in line.
+It was raining so I put on my hat.
+I had a peak at the lines for the toilet, but decided I did not feel like waiting in line.

 Once in the wave, I kept walking around some and doing some stretches to keep somewhat warm.
 By 9:50 I squeezed into the crowd, few rows down from the front